PacktPublishing/Minimal-CMake/ch9/part-1/README.md

 # ch9/part-1

-Show an example of library tests using CTest.
+Shows an example of a library tests using CTest.

 ## Visual Studio Code Debugging